-The Mighty – Part Four
+The Mighty – Part Three

 “Then the boys meet the gang again and there’s an exciting chase scene during which Kevin becomes Max’s brain and Max becomes Kevin’s legs.
 It’s one of the best scenes in the film.”